vegantransistor/BoschSmartHome/P3/README.md

 ## The ping of death

-It happened that for some **shortened packets** a device crash occurs when the following packet is sent to the device: a shortened packet with a valid destination address, a length between 11 and 17 bytes, valid counter and random encrypted payload.
+It happened that for some **shortened packets** a device crash occurs when the following content is sent to the device: a shortened packet with a valid destination address, a length between 11 and 17 bytes, valid counter and random payload.
 The device does not react at the next valid command from the Smart Home Controller - until the next Power On Reset.

 ![p8](./pictures/p8.png)